 Mineral fertilizers are fertilizers whose nutrients are in inorganic or mineral form, obtained by physical or industrial chemical processes.
 The raw materials for the production of mineral fertilizers are obtained either by mining from deposits (e.g. potash salts, rock phosphates, etc.) or by chemical processes (e.g. Haber-Bosch process).

-The mineral nutrients are called inorganic salts because of their chemical structure, and they dissolve when they come into contact with water.
+Due to their chemical structure, mineral nutrients are referred to as inorganic salts, which dissolve when they come into contact with water.
 The dissolved nutrients are absorbed by the roots of the plants and serve as their nutrition.

 The advantages of mineral fertilizers are their easy handling (weight, storage) and the possibility of fertilizing on time and according to needs.